dlandon/zoneminder.machine.learning/README.md

-# Zoneminder 1.32 for Unraid
+# Zoneminder 1.32 Docker

 The configuration settings that are needed for this implementation of Zoneminder are pre-applied and do not need to be changed on the first run of Zoneminder.

 This verson will now upgrade from previous versions.

+Install the docker by going to a command line and enter the command:

+docker pull dlandon/zoneminder

+This will pull the zoneminder docker image.
+Once it is installed you are ready to run the docker.

-To run Zoneminder on unRAID:
+To run Zoneminder:

 docker run -d --name="Zoneminder" \
 --net="bridge" \